 I am a Professor and Consultant of Trauma and Orthopaedics with specialist interests and training in hip and knee replacement and revision (redo) joint replacements.
 I studied at the University of Bristol and Cardiff University, obtaining my medical degree (MB ChB), a bachelor degree (BSc) in Pathology and a doctorate (PhD) in Orthopaedics from Bristol and a master’s degree (MSc) in Orthopaedic Engineering from Cardiff.
 My higher clinical specialist training took place in London, Bristol and Vancouver.

 I have also completed a number of specialist fellowships (the highest level of surgical training) to enhance my surgical skills, including two of the most highly regarded, internationally recognised and prestigious fellowships in hip and knee replacement surgery: the Vancouver Fellowship in adult joint replacement and the Bristol Fellowship in advanced hip and knee surgery.
-During the course of my training, I also completed Research Fellowships with the British Hip Society (the McMinn Scholarship) and Royal College of Surgeon (research Fellowship) and Travelling Fellowships with the British Orthopaedic Association and the Royal College of Surgeons.
+During the course of my training, I completed Research Fellowships with the British Hip Society (the McMinn Scholarship) and Royal College of Surgeons (Research Fellowship) and Travelling Fellowships with the British Orthopaedic Association and the Royal College of Surgeons.